Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 # Getting Started with Moddable Four

 Copyright 2020 Moddable Tech, Inc.<BR>
-Revised: May 14, 2020
+Revised: May 21, 2020

 This document describes how to start building Moddable applications for Moddable Four.
-It provides information on how to configure the host build environment and how to build and deploy apps.
-It also provides information about development resources, including a summary of the examples available in this repository that run on Moddable Four.
+It provides information on how to configure host build environments, how to build and deploy apps, and includes links to external development resources.

-> **Note:** Support for Moddable Four is only available for macOS and Linux.

 ## Table of Contents